 Have your students received any stellar performance reviews from internships or past employers?
 If so, make sure that they include these reviews in their resume to demonstrate their amazing hard and soft skills in a work environment.

-Want to learn more about how interviewstream can help your Career Center assist your students with the resume and interview process?
+Want to learn more about how interviewstream can help your Career Center assist your students with their resumes, interview prep, and the interview process?
 Schedule a demo with us today!